sinantaifour/termplot/README.md

-# Termplot: Make plots in the terminal
+# Termlot: Make plots in the terminal

 Still a work in progress.